satorici/satori-docs/satori_help/docs/getting-started/execution-data.md

 | `issues` | List the issues of the report | `satori-v2 report ID issues` |
 | `issues --json` | List the issues as JSON | `satori-v2 report ID issues --json` |

 The same list is available as `satori-v2 issues ID`.
-To create a GitHub security advisory from an issue use `satori-v2 issue FINDING-ID advisory` (see [Findings & Issues](../findings.md)).
+To create a GitHub security advisory from an issue use `satori-v2 issue FINDING-ID advisory` (see [Issues](../issues.md)).

 ### GitHub Issue Creation

 ::: warning On development
 `satori-v2 report ID issue TEMPLATE_ID [--query --title]` is not available yet in CLI v2.
 The v1 syntax is kept here for reference.
-In v2, use `satori-v2 issue FINDING-ID advisory` to create a GitHub security advisory from a finding.
+In v2, use `satori-v2 issue FINDING-ID advisory` to create a GitHub security advisory from an issue.
 :::

 Create GitHub issues directly from report results: